Moggi/goTo/README.md

 cd ~
 # and you have a POV-Ray project at $HOME/Code/povray
 gt add povray $HOME/Code/povray
-# now you can just go there with
+# now you can go there with
 gt povray

 # Now let's say you need to cd to a project at /usr/local/share/projectX/